ximenesyuri/ximenesyuri.com/content/libs/comp/jinja.md

 # Rendering

-The main objective of using {l:jinja strings} is to create "dynamic HTML", where the dynamic aspects is provided precisely by the existence of {f:free jinja vars}, which are leaved to be fixed _a posteriori_.
+The main objective of using {lib:jinja strings} is to create "dynamic HTML", where the dynamic aspects is provided precisely by the existence of {f:free jinja vars}, which are leaved to be fixed _a posteriori_.
 The process of transforming jinja strings into raw HTML is called _rendering_.

-Notice that  the {l:inner vars} of a {l:jinja string} already comes equipped with a value, which is set in the moment of its definition.
-To be rendered we then need to set values to its {l:free jinja vars}.
-This is done by defining a _jinja context_, which is a dictionary whose keys are strings with the names of the {l:free jinja vars}, and the values are the values that will be set to them.
+Notice that  the {lib:inner vars} of a {lib:jinja string} already comes equipped with a value, which is set in the moment of its definition.
+To be rendered we then need to set values to its {lib:free jinja vars}.
+This is done by defining a _jinja context_, which is a dictionary whose keys are strings with the names of the {lib:free jinja vars}, and the values are the values that will be set to them.

 As example of _jinja context_ for the [above](#jinja-string) jinja string would be: